wojteksuj/PJATK/SKJ/DAS Project/README.md

-# Project: Distributed Averaging System (DAS)

-## Introduction

-This project implements a Distributed Averaging System (DAS) in Java, where processes can run in two modes: master and slave.
-These modes are automatically determined based on the availability of a specified UDP port.
-The program demonstrates message passing and computation across distributed systems using UDP sockets.

-## Implemented features

-- Master mode
-- Slave mode

-### Master mode

-The program enters master mode if it successfully opens the specified UDP port.
-In this mode, it receives messages from slaves using UDP and stores all received numbers.
-The first number stored is the number provided when the master program is launched; subsequent numbers are those sent by slaves.

-If the master receives the number `0`, it calculates the average of all stored numbers and broadcasts the result to all devices connected on the same port.
-If it receives the number `-1`, it broadcasts `-1` to all connected devices, closes the socket, and terminates.
-If the master receives any other number, it prints it to the console and stores it in memory for future calculations.

-### Slave mode

-The program enters slave mode if it cannot open the specified port, which happens if another instance is already running as the master.
-In slave mode, the program:

-- Creates a UDP socket with a random port
-- Sends the specified number to the master process running on the given port
-- Terminates immediately after sending the message

-## Implemented classes

-- DAS – this is the main class of the program containing the logic for both master and slave modes

-## Implemented methods

-- `main` – parses command-line arguments (port and number), determines which mode to run, and calls either `runMaster` or `runSlave`
-- `runMaster` – implements the full logic for master mode
-- `runSlave` – implements the full logic for slave mode
-- `broadcast` – used by master mode to broadcast a message to all clients connected on the local network

-## Difficulties

-The main difficulty I encountered was managing correct communication between the master and slave.
-I faced issues with the slave sending a number to the master and ensuring t
+## 📡 Project: Distributed Averaging System (DAS)

+### 🧾 Introduction

+The **Distributed Averaging System (DAS)** is a Java-based project demonstrating fundamental concepts of distributed computing and message passing over **UDP sockets**.
+Each process can act as either a **master** or **slave**, depending on the availability of a specific UDP port.
+The system showcases real-time communication, data aggregation, and broadcasting in a networked environment.

+---

+### ✨ Key Features

+- 🔁 **Automatic Role Selection** (Master/Slave based on port availability)
+- 🧠 **Master Mode**: Data collection, averaging, and broadcasting
+- 📤 **Slave Mode**: Sends a number and exits
+- 🌐 **UDP-based Communication** across local network
+- 📊 **Distributed Averaging Algorithm** with live coordination

+---

+### 🧭 Mode Descriptions

+#### 🧑‍✈️ Master Mode

+The application enters master mode when it can successfully bind to the specified UDP port.
+In this mode, the master:

+- Accepts numbers from slaves via UDP.
+- Stores the numbers in memory for aggregation.
+- Treats the **first** number as its own input.
+- Reacts to specific numbers:
+  - `0` → Calculates and **broadcasts the average**.
+  - `-1` → **Sends a termination signal** (`-1`) to all clients and shuts down.
+  - Any other number → Logs and stores it.

+#### 🧑‍💻 Slave Mode

+If the port is already taken (i.e., a master is running), the process becomes a slave.
+In this mode, the slave:

+- Binds to a random UDP port.
+- Sends a single number to the master.
+- Exits after successfully sending the message.

+---

+### 🧱 Code Structure

+#### 📄 Main Class: `DAS.java`

+Handles all logic for both master and slave modes.

+#### 🧩 Core Methods:

+- `main(String[] args)` – Parses input, detects role, and initiates corresponding mode.
+- `runMaster()` – Handles incoming messages and system behavior in master mode.
+- `runSlave()` – Sends number to master and terminates.
+- `broadcast(String message)` – Used by master to send messages to all clients on the local network.

+---

+### 🧗 Challenges

+One of the key challenges was ensuring **reliable communication** between master and slave over UDP, especially when slaves exited immediately after sending.
+Handling timing, port conflicts, and proper broadcast behavior required careful testing and debugging.

+---

+🛠️ *Developed for the SKJ course to explore network programming and distributed systems using Java.*